-50m swimming pool; Toddler's pool; BBQ facilities; play equipment; Kiosk facility; Change room facilities; Club room; Thermal pool blankets.
+50 metre swimming pool; toddler's pool; BBQ facilities; play equipment; kiosk facility; change room facilities; club room; thermal pool blankets.

-The Precinct Master Plan & Northern Inland Centre of Excellence Report (December 2014)
+The Precinct Master Plan and Northern Inland Centre of Excellence Report (December 2014)

 This document has been used to build a business case for the development of the Northern Inland Centre of Sport Excellence.